add-qwq/PythonProcessKiller-Py/README.md

 No Python or dependencies needed:
 1. Go to the [Releases page](https://github.com/add-qwq/PythonProcessKiller-Py/releases).
 2. Download `PythonProcessKiller-Py-EXE.zip` and extract it.
-3. You’ll find two executables: `PythonProcessKiller-EN.exe` (English) and `PythonProcessKiller-CN.exe` (Chinese).
+3. You’ll find one executables: `PythonProcessKiller.exe`.
 Double-click to run.

 ### Option 2: Run from Source Code (For Development/Modification)